How we made decisions

 Why does the PGF give businesses loans?

-- The PGF aimed to unlock potential in regional New Zealand and businesses are a key source of economic growth.
+- The PGF aimed to unlock the economic potential in regional New Zealand and businesses are a key source of such economic growth.

-- We assessed the merits of every application and importantly, considered a range of public benefits, which commercial banks typically don’t need to.
+- We assessed the merits of every application.
+Importantly, we also considered a range of public benefits, which commercial banks typically don’t need to.

 - We worked with applicants and their commercial lenders, particularly where we could help accelerate a project, or bring a long-planned project to fruition.